top of page

 • All tuition, individual post-processing sessions

-• All meals from dinner on arrival to breakfast on departure
+• All meals from dinner on arrival to breakfast on departure with house wine or beer with dinners

 • Activities such as Indigenous storytelling, cedar weaving, kayaking, stand-up paddle boarding, ocean swimming, forest walks, ocean foraging